 The benefit of a divorce by publication is that a spouse’s signature is not required.
 In a divorce by publication, a legal notice is published in a Virginia newspaper for four weeks.
 The court also mails a copy of the order of publication to the spouse’s last known address.
 If the spouse does not respond by a certain date, the court will grant the divorce.
-A divorce by publication can be completed in as fast as 2.5 months.

 Virginia’s Requirements for Divorce by Publication

 - You must currently be a Virginia resident and have lived in Virginia for the last six months.

 - You must have been separated from your spouse for at least one year (Or, for six months if you have a written and signed separation agreement)